 The project began in January 2006.
 The teams working on the project at the two Commissions issued a scoping paper, inviting views on which areas of insurance contract law were in need of reform.
 In the light of the responses received, the teams published a paper setting out their decisions on the scope of the project.
 The first consultation, in 2007, covered pre-contract issues in consumer and business insurance.
 The size of the project led the Commissioners to design a phased programme of work (separating pre-contract consumer and business issues).

-The Law Commissions' second joint consultation covering post contractual issues: damages for late payment, fraudulent claims, insurable interest and policies and premiums in marine insurance, was published on 20 December 2011.
-Our third consultation on business insurance and warranties was published on 26 June 2012.
+The Law Commissions' second joint consultation covering post contractual issues: damages for late payment, fraudulent claims, insurable interest and policies and premiums in marine insurance, closed in March 2012.
+Our third consultation on disclosure in business insurance and warranties was published on 26 June 2012.
 That consultation closed in September 2012.

 The elements of our insurance project, and their current status, are illustrated in this diagram.